ashishBrawat/mlusecase/machine_learning/resources/README.md

               ...
 ```

-The example above defines a Databricks job with name `${bundle.target}-machine_learning-batch-inference-job`
+The example above defines a Databricks job with name `${bundle.target}-ml_usecase-batch-inference-job`
-that runs the notebook under `machine_learning/deployment/batch_inference/notebooks/BatchInference.py` to regularly apply your ML model for batch inference.
+that runs the notebook under `ml_usecase/deployment/batch_inference/notebooks/BatchInference.py` to regularly apply your ML model for batch inference.

 At the start of the resource definition, we declared an anchor `new_cluster` that will be referenced and used later.
 For more information about anchors in yaml schema, please refer to the [yaml documentation](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases).

-We specify a `batch_inference_job` under `resources/jobs` to define a databricks workflow with internal key `batch_inference_job` and job name `{bundle.target}-machine_learning-batch-inference-job`.
+We specify a `batch_inference_job` under `resources/jobs` to define a databricks workflow with internal key `batch_inference_job` and job name `{bundle.target}-ml_usecase-batch-inference-job`.
 The workflow contains a single task with task key `batch_inference_job`.
 The task runs notebook `../deployment/batch_inference/notebooks/BatchInference.py` with provided parameters `env` and `input_table_name` passing to the notebook.
 After setting up databricks CLI, you can run command `databricks bundle schema`  to learn more about databricks CLI bundles schema.